farhan0167/fake-review-detector/README.md

 As a result of this, I needed to move to the cloud again and my choice was AWS EC2 instance.
 I created an EC2 instance of type t2.medium.
 Intially I chose a t2.nano but running an inference was taking more than 2 minutes so I chose t2.medium which returns a response in 30s (not ideal but was adequate for a demo).
 The first challenge, however, was to get one of the model weights on to EC2.
 Since downloading on localhost and then re-uploading did not make sense, I moved the weights on to AWS S3 and then on the EC2 instance, I mounted the weights from the S3 bucket.
 This approach was much faster than waiting for the weights to download on my computer.

 The application is simple.
-The main code resides [here](https://github.com/farhan0167/fake-review-detector/blob/main/backend/app.py#L56:~:text=%5D)).
+The main code resides [here](https://github.com/farhan0167/fake-review-detector/blob/main/backend/app.py#L56:~:text=%5D).
 The endpoint takes in the prompt and the maximum number of words you want to generate, and returns you a generated review.
+In order to learn about the implementation on how these reviews are generated, you can read our technical [paper](https://drive.google.com/file/d/1ixxOLasU_YBZEwAiysBrrMizcbC5i9LW/view).

 The Dockerfile can be found [here](https://github.com/farhan0167/fake-review-detector/blob/main/backend/Dockerfile) \
 The Dockercompose file [here](https://github.com/farhan0167/fake-review-detector/blob/main/docker-compose.yml) \